Redeaux-Games/Nuclear-Engine/README.md

   - Raytracing will require a Nvidia RTX gpu

-We plan on getting the core features installed with an installers only around 600 to 700 megabytes, everything is modular.
+We plan on getting the core features installed with an installer only around 600 to 700 megabytes, everything is modular.
 We plan on releasing for Windows, MacOS and Linux.

+***THIS SOFTWARE IS ONLY UNDER DEVELOPMENT AS OF 06/24/2021!***